|Value||Eligibility||Open date||Close date|

 a.
 The scholarship will be awarded based on academic merit, financial need and personal statement assessed from a student’s application for admission to a postgraduate coursework degree.

 b.
-ASHA will work with the University of Sydney to identify potential candidates and make recommendations to Vice-Principal External Relations for their consideration.
+ASHA will work with the University of Sydney to identify potential candidates and make recommendations to Vice-Principal External Engagement for their consideration.

 c.
-The scholarship will be awarded on the nomination of the Vice-Principal External Relations
+The scholarship will be awarded on the nomination of the Vice-Principal External Engagement

 d.
 The decision of is final and cannot be appealed.